vczh-websites/vczh/Espresso/README.md

 leaving no room for spreading water evenly.

 Sweetness is an attribute of a certain bean.
-But it may need longer extraction to make sweeiness obvious.
+But it may need higher temperature.

-Longer without deeper extraction is the key.
+To having more acidity:
+- Increasing pressure could prevent from having risk of weaker flavor.
+- Increasing dose could decrease flow rate, having a risk of over extraction.
+- Coarser grinding could lead to risk of weaker flavor.

 When doing espresso with ice and fresh milk without frothing, bitter will become obvious,